Some practical, useful and necessary information for your visit to Venice:

 Accessible Venice/Accessible itineraries

-Here is a list of accessible itineraries on the website of the Municipality of Venice (In Italian)
+Here is a list of accessible itineraries on the website of the Municipality of Venice (In Italian) and a useful map of Venice accessible.

 Useful link

-Marco Polo Airport: https://www.veneziaairport.it
+-Marco Polo Airport: https://www.veneziaairport.it

-Arriving by train: www.trenitalia.it
+-Arriving by train: www.trenitalia.it or http://www.italotreno.it

 Qualified guide of the city of Venice and Veneto Region

-Until 2024, every licensed guide was registered in the register of the Region or Province where he or she had specialised and passed the qualification exam (in practice of the territory he or she had studied in depth).
-The rule served to protect the customer and guarantee the standard of quality.
-If you want to know the list of licensed guides in the Veneto provinces as at 2024, click on the link. (lista guide abilitate della Regione Veneto).
-Next to the name you will find the initials of the province where the guide originally qualified and studied.
+Until 2024, every licensed guide was registered in the register of the Region or Province where he/she had specialized and passed the qualification exam (in practice of the territory she had studied in depth).
+The rule served to protect the customer and guarantee the standard of quality of the guide.
+If you want to know the list of licensed guides in the Veneto provinces as at 2024, and find out if your guide has passed a specialist examination on Venice (art, history, culture, architecture) you can consult the list.
+Click on the link. (lista guide abilitate della Regione Veneto).The list is only for your information.